5 Common Hardwood Flooring Problems To Avoid

 Bad Floor Care and Maintenance – While on the topic of TLC, customers need to be aware of how to look after their wood floors correctly.
 Wet mopping a wooden floor or using a steam cleaner are both recipes for disaster.

 Setting aside for one moment the actual damage you could do to your floors it is worth pointing out that wet mopping will only dull the finish of your floor.
-See our Hardwood Cleaning and Care Guide for more information.
+See our hardwood cleaning guide for more information.

 Hardwood Oxidation – During the first year your hardwood floor will go through a period of oxidation and, typically, the more the floor is exposed to strong sunlight the darker the wood will become.